ostef/42-ft_linux/README.md

 * Building the packages must be done using the LFS user, not root (make sure the LFS user has access to $LFS/tools and al)
 * Newer versions of make do not play well with older versions of glibc's build system.
 To downgrade to version 4.3, get it from wget https://ftp.gnu.org/gnu/make/make-4.3.tar.gz, build and install it and add /usr/local/bin to the PATH.
 * There are a number of packages that are not available for download anymore at the default URLs. wget-list have been modified to use Oregon State University Open Source Lab Mirrors instead.
+* The name of the disk devices can change after a reboot.
+For that reason, you need to define the LFS_DISK env variable to whatever disk is the LFS disk (e.g. sdb)

 ## Steps
 ```
+$> export LFS_USER=??
+$> export LFS_DISK=sd??
 $> sudo -E Scripts/prepare-system-files.sh
 $> sudo -E Scripts/download-packages.sh
 $> Scripts/build-temporary-system-tools.sh